 Net withdrawal intensity increases at ETF funds

 SSI said that in the Vietnamese market, ETF funds accelerated capital withdrawals in November after two months of slowing down, with a total value of up to VND1.48 trillion, compared to VND700 billion in September and VND300 billion in October.
-This is the 11th consecutive month of net withdrawals this year, bringing the net withdrawal value from the beginning of the year to -22.78 trillion VND, equivalent to a 30% decrease in total assets by the end of 2023, bringing the total assets of ETF funds to VND56.5 trillion.
+This is the 11th consecutive month of net withdrawals this year, bringing the net withdrawal value from the beginning of the year to -VND22.78 trillion, equivalent to a 30% decrease in total assets by the end of 2023, bringing the total assets of ETF funds to VND56.5 trillion.

-Capital withdrawal pressure increased sharply in the group of US and European funds, typically the VanEck fund (642 billion) and the Xtrackers FTSE Vietnam ETF fund (214 billion), similar to the context of strong cash withdrawal in developing markets.
+Capital withdrawal pressure increased sharply in the group of US and European funds, typically VanEck fund (642 billion) and Xtrackers FTSE Vietnam ETF fund (214 billion), similar to the context of strong cash withdrawal in developing markets.
 In addition, domestic funds such as DCVFM VN30, DCVFM VNDiamond and MAFM VNDIAMOND ETF also reversed net withdrawals this month with values of 301 billion, 204 billion and 82 billion VND respectively.

-More positive signals from Fubon fund - the ETF fund with the largest total assets in the Vietnamese market in the second half of November or the Ministry of Finance is amending Decree 155 with a draft allowing securities companies to register as market makers of ETF certificates to help create liquidity for domestic ETF funds, opening up more opportunities for new ETF funds listed on the market, SSI assessed.
+More positive signals from Fubon fund - the ETF fund with the largest total assets in the Vietnamese market in the second half of November or the Ministry of Finance is amending Decree 155 with a draft allowing securities companies to register as market makers of ETF certificates to help create liquidity for domestic ETF funds, opening up more opportunities for newly listed ETF funds on the market, SSI assessed.

 Source: SSI |